SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Activating and deactivating Smart Rules

-Smart Rules can be seen under the info tab of a given device or group, whether they are active on group or child level and for how many children it is active.
+Smart Rules can be seen under the info tab of a given device or group, whether they are active on group or child level and for how many children they are active.

 A single Smart Rule can be activated (switched on) and deactivated (switched off) for a single object (group or device).
 For example, if a device is misbehaving and generated too many threshold alarms, you can deactivate the rule for this single object.
 The rule is still active for all other objects.